 AROSE helps its scholars transition from high school to their post-secondary programs by providing renewable financial and student support as well as mentorship & networking opportunities throughout the duration of their program.

-We prioritize Black HS students from low-income communities within metro Chicago, IL and Flint, MI.
-Our students are high-potential, academically inclined, resilient, and ambitious.
-However, they have experienced trauma and other devastating circumstances that has placed them at a disadvantage for post-secondary success.
+We prioritize Black & Brown HS students from low-income communities within metro Chicago, IL and Flint, MI.
+Our students are high-potential, academically inclined, and resilient.
+However, they have experienced trauma & other devastating circumstances that has placed them at a disadvantage for post-secondary success.

 AROSE is led by a group of young black professionals that are culturally relatable to our students.